Excitations of a two-dimensional supersolid: Hydrodynamic description

-The elastic parameters extracted from the ground state solutions are presented in Figs.~\ref{dipolarexcitations}(c) and \ref{softcoreexcitations}(c).
+The elastic parameters extracted from the ground state solutions are presented in Figs.~\ref{dipolarexcitations}(b) and \ref{softcoreexcitations}(b), with $f_s$ appearing in Figs.~\ref{bandstructure}(a) and \ref{bandstructure_softcore}(a).
 From these parameters we can evaluate the hydrodynamic predictions for the speeds of sound from Eqs.~(\ref{c1})-(\ref{ct}).
-These results are plotted as symbols in Figs.~\ref{dipolarexcitations}(b) and \ref{softcoreexcitations}(b) and reveal excellent agreement with the BdG results.
+These results are plotted as symbols in Figs.~\ref{dipolarexcitations}(a) and \ref{softcoreexcitations}(a) and reveal excellent agreement with the BdG results.
 It is interesting to consider the role of the density-strain term $\alpha_{\rho u}$, as our results show this term is relatively small, and it is neglected in some treatments \cite{Hofmann2021a,Sindik2024a}.
 For the dipolar results, dropping this term shifts the hydrodynamic prediction for $c_2$ down by about $0.3\%$ and the $c_1$ prediction up by $0.4\%$.
 Including the density strain term gives results in better agreement with the BdG results, but both sets of results are almost indiscernible from the BdG results on the scales of our figures.